 Golden baubles, ribbons and decs should be strewn about the room; attached baubles to walls inside empty picture frames, fill a wicker basket, or simply decorate the tray you leave on your ottoman.

-Mirrored elements and lights - especially fairy lights and candles- will enhance the gold warmth and sparkle.
+Mirrored elements and lights – especially Christmas light ideas and candles – will enhance the gold warmth and sparkle.

-In a perfectly decorated country home, you may not wish to pile on the decorations, but a rural living room can still benefit from even a few festive touches.
+In a perfectly decorated country home, you may not wish to pile on the decorations beyond your farmhouse Christmas tree ideas, but a rural living room can still benefit from even a few festive touches.

 Pile your sofa with soft, cozy throws and chunky, knitted cushions.
 Continue this feeling of welcoming warmth with a sumptuous sheepskin rug on the floor, and even a tartan layer on the ottoman, for a gentle nod to Christmas traditions.